rmrk-team/NestingEIP/README.md

      * @param destinationId ID of the token to receive this child token (MUST be 0 if the destination is not a token)
      * @param childIndex Index of a token we are transferring, in the array it belongs to (can be either active array or
      *  pending array)
-     * @param childAddress Address of the child token's collection smart contract.
+     * @param childAddress Address of the child token's collection smart contract
-     * @param childId ID of the child token in its own collection smart contract.
+     * @param childId ID of the child token in its own collection smart contract
      * @param isPending A boolean value indicating whether the child token being transferred is in the pending array of the
      *  parent token (`true`) or in the active array (`false`)
      * @param data Additional data with no specified format, sent in call to `to`